sparkfun/SparkFun_LoRaSerial/docs/at_commands.md

 *Table of Radio Commands*

 * **AirSpeed** - This is the effective rate in bits-per-second at which data is sent over the air.
-In general, the lower the air speed, the greater the transmission distance.
+In general, the lower the airspeed, the greater the transmission distance.
 LoRaSerial uses buffers to receive and send serial over USB or UART at the *SerialSpeed* and begins sending that data in chunks over the air at the AirSpeed.
 The *AirSpeed* setting does not have to match the SerialSpeed.
-It is recommended to limit the total incoming data to match the AirSpeed.
+It is recommended to limit the total incoming data to match the airspeed.
 For example, regularly sending a group of 300 bytes with an air speed of 4800 bps (480 bytes per second) will allow the radio sufficient bandwidth.
 Sending 1,000 bytes per second with an air speed of 4800 bps (480 bytes per second) will within a few seconds overwhelm the link leading to buffer overflow and data loss.
-Default is 4800bps.
+The default is 4800bps.
 Allowed values are 400, 1200, 2400, 4800, 9600, and 19200 bits per second.
 Changing the AirSpeed value overwrites the following 5 parameters:

   + HeartbeatTimeout
   + RadioBandwidth